UNINETTSigma2/documentation/training/nris_talks/2024-04-17-nris-talks.md

-# NRIS Talks : Webinar on Exascal Computing
+# NRIS Talks : Webinar on Exascale Computing

 NRIS(Norwegian Research Infrastructure Services) is organising  webinars as part of it's outreach program **NRIS Talks**.
 Join us for an enlightning webinar on **"Exascale Computing"**.
 This webinar is designed to provide a comprehensive overview of exascale computing, its potential, and its implications for the future of technology.